tonygustafsson/cryptolib.info/README.md

 # Crypto Library

-A website informing the swedish population about crypto currencies, blockchains, smart contracts, defi and such.
+A website informing the curious folks about crypto currencies, blockchains, smart contracts, defi and such.
 The content of this repository is for the site [cryptolib.info](https://www.cryptolib.info).

 This site is built with metalsmith, that generates HTML documents from markdown files.